LiloDriver: A Lifelong Learning Framework for Closed-loop Motion Planning in Long-tail Autonomous Driving Scenarios: INTRODUCTION

 In autonomous driving systems, motion planning serves as a fundamental component that generates an optimal trajectory for the ego vehicle based on perception data, thereby ensuring safety, comfort, and driving efficiency~\cite{motionplanning, predictionplanning}.
 Recently, a notable closed-loop evaluation paradigm~\cite{nuplan} has advanced the field by emphasizing real-time performance in interactive simulations, rather than merely aligning with expert trajectories~\cite{rethinking_openloop_evaluation}.

 Existing end-to-end data-driven and rule-based systems have achieved remarkable results in common scenarios but struggle to generalize or adapt over time~\cite{llm4drivesurveylargelanguage, MLLMforAD, visionfoundationmodels, visionlanguagemodelsautonomous}, as illustrated in Fig.~\ref{fig:comparsion}.
 This is largely due to the inherently \textit{long-tail nature} of autonomous driving, where rare yet safety-critical situations are highly diverse and unpredictable~\cite{motionplanninggeneralize}.
 Static designs and fixed learning objectives limit current frameworks in handling such complex and evolving cases.
 Rule-based methods generally utilize predefined heuristics to mimic human driving behavior.
 PDM-Closed~\cite{PDM}, which extends IDM~\cite{IDM} with pre-simulation, achieved state-of-the-art results in the NuPlan Challenge~\cite{nuplan}, showing strong performance in common scenarios.
 However, their rigidity limits generalization to rare and dynamic long-tail cases~\cite{lmmenhancedsafetycriticalscenariogeneration}.
 While generalization to unseen scenarios is essential for learning-based planners, recent studies show that they still suffer from overfitting, limited robustness, and poor transferability~\cite{planagent}.
 Once deployed, these models are static and require costly retraining to incorporate new knowledge, limiting their adaptability to dynamic environments and rare cases while risking the stability of previously validated behaviors.

 In short, current closed-loop motion planning faces two core challenges: fixed strategies struggle to adapt to diverse long-tail scenarios, and retraining data-driven models for rare cases is costly and impractical.
-This motivates the need for a \textbf{lifelong learning} capability that enables driving agents to continuously acquire new knowledge and adapt to unseen edge cases in closed-loop planning, which is a key challenge in autonomous driving today.
+This motivates the need for a \textbf{lifelong learning} capability, enabling driving agents to continuously acquire new knowledge and adapt to unseen edge cases in closed-loop planning.
+Achieving such continual adaptation remains a key challenge in autonomous driving.